607-272-0515

 Elementary Annual City Trip for 5th and 6th Years

-Montessori believed that learning is not limited to the classroom and that as children get older, they need to explore the wider world to better understand and connect what they are learning to life.
+Dr. Maria Montessori believed that learning is not limited to the classroom.
+The students need to explore the wider world to better understand and connect what they are learning with life.
 Each year the students help plan a city trip as part of their practice of “going out”.
-Through these excursions, the children apply practical math and language skills and deepen their understanding of topics they are studying, such as science, history, and technology.
-They also build confidence in their ability to speak to adults, move through public places, and manage the allotted time and money.
-They practice essential skills, like working with a group, compromising, and taking responsibility for themselves by planning and packing what they need when away from home.
-This is truly a student led and planned trip.
-Students are given a budget and, with some adult guidance, plan for housing, meals, transportation, and sightseeing.
-This year the students found a lovely apartment rental in the heart of the city and opted to shop/prepare most meals in the apartment to accommodate dietary preferences and use budgeted money saved from not eating out for additional sightseeing activities.
+Through these excursions, the children apply practical math and language skills and deepen their understanding of topics they are studying.
+They also build confidence in speaking to adults, moving through public places, and managing time and money.
+They practice essential skills, like working with a group, compromising, and taking responsibility for themselves by planning and packing.

 Comments are closed.